ncsuSEAL/sealWebsite/content/tutorials/2022-04-25_HPCgeneralGuide/index.md

 Rscript ./myScript.R
 conda deactivate
 ```
+**Note from HPC Staff:** As a lab group, we tend to have all our files and data stored at `/rsstu/users/j/jmgray2/SEAL`.
+If you are happy with the performance (length of time it takes to run your code), then you can stay running files out on `/rsstu`.
+However, if it's taking awhile you may experience better performance by copying over your LSF submit script and R script to `/share/$GROUP/$USER`, and running from that path (or some sub-directory of that path).

 ### Parallel Jobs
 One good thing about running code in HPC is that we can use a number of cores to parallelize the code.
 However, this kind of parallelization is akin to taking an `lapply` over several items and having each of the items analyzed separately.